FudaWiki/fudawiki-files/hanafuda/games/hachi-hachi.md

 * **See [7 players adaptation](#hachi-hachi-for-7-players)**

 ## A Note on Scoring
-**Hachi-Hachi, as a popular gambling game, employs a zero-sum scoring system.** Scores are measured in two units, *kan* [貫 - かん, *kan*] and points.
+**Hachi-Hachi, as a popular gambling game, employs a zero-sum scoring system.** Scores are typically measured in two units, *kan* [貫 - かん] and points (called *mon* [文 - もん] in Japanese).
 Traditionally, the game uses a dozenal system, where 1 *kan* equals 12 points.
-Modern accounts prefer to use a more conventional decimal system, wherein 1 *kan* equals 10 points.
+A lot of modern rulesets prefer to use a decimal system, where 1 *kan* equals 10 points, which makes point calculations a bit easier.
+(In some local variants, 1 *kan* may equal a different amount of points, such as 6, but this is rare.)

-Since points are almost always scored in whole numbers of *kan*, the choice of system does not matter for most purposes.
-However, there are a few circumstances which call for scores to be halved, which can produce values involving half a *kan*.
-In dozenal, half a *kan* will be 6 points, whereas in decimal it will be 5 points.
+Most payments in the game are in *kan*, except at the end of a round when scoring captured cards, which are scored in points instead (and are typically paid in both kan and points).

-Since the value of individual cards is also measured in points, this can likewise affect how card points are converted into scores.
-For example, a single Bright card is worth 20 points, which is 2 *kan* in the decimal system and 1 *kan* 8 points in the dozenal.
+Because of this, the *kan* to point conversion ratio influences the value of individual cards compared to all other payments to some degree.
+For example, a single Bright card is worth 20 points, which is 2 *kan* in the decimal system and only 1 *kan* 8 points (or 1 and 2/3 kan) in the dozenal.
+In effect, individual cards are worth 20% more in the decimal system than in the dozenal system, or conversely, yaku and dropout fees are 20% more expensive in the dozenal system than in the decimal system.

 > For uniformity, this page gives all scores in *kan*.
 Pick whichever system of scoring you prefer, then multiply these *kan* values by either 12 or 10 to obtain their equivalent in points.
 {.is-warning}